sourdough blueberry muffins

 - Recipe adapted from King Arthur Flour.

-- Don’t be tempted to use just all-purpose flour for this recipe; the combination of flour and almond flour is what gives these muffins their softness and light texture.
+- Don’t be tempted to use only all-purpose flour for this recipe; the combination of flour and almond flour is what gives these muffins their softness and light texture.
 If you can’t use almond flour, use 1 1/2 cups all-purpose flour and 1/2 cup fine cornmeal.

 - You can use leftover sourdough starter that’s fed or unfed–totally up to you!
 The flavor of the starter doesn’t really come through in the muffins, so the point is really to use up starter that you don’t want to toss!